 Caleb is an Attorney at Pacific Legal Foundation (PLF).
 At PLF he primarily litigates nationwide in defense of the rights to earn a living, to equal protection under the law, and to free speech.
-Caleb is a frequent contributor to the PLF blog, and has authored briefs in trial courts, intermediate appellate courts, and the Supreme Court of the United States.
-He has argued before the federal 8th Circuit, the Oregon Court of Appeals, and in U.S. District Court.
-Caleb is currently admitted in California, the Supreme Court of the U.S., the 8th, 9th, 10th, and 11th Circuit Courts of Appeals, and the Central and Eastern Districts of California.
+Caleb is a contributor to the PLF blog, and has authored briefs in trial courts, intermediate appellate courts, and the Supreme Court of the United States.
+He has argued before the federal 2nd and 8th Circuits, the Oregon Court of Appeals, and in U.S. District Court.
+Caleb is currently admitted to practice in California, the Supreme Court of the U.S., and various federal appellate and district courts.
 His op-eds and scholarly writings can be found on the Publications page and his SSRN page.

 In 2012, Caleb made an unsuccessful, yet memorable, run for the United States House of Representatives in the 2nd District of Louisiana.
 Prior to graduating with honors from Loyola University New Orleans College of Law, Caleb worked in banking, investments, and real estate.
 He received his undergraduate degree from Tulane University, double majoring in Finance and Legal Studies in Business.
 When Caleb wasn’t studying, he was serving as president of Phi Kappa Sigma fraternity and working game day operations for the Tulane Athletic Department.